leangjia/blender_docs/manual/interface/window_system/regions.rst

 A hidden region leaves a little arrow sign.
 :kbd:`LMB` on this icon to make the region reappear.

-.. list-table:: Hiding and showing a sidebar.
+.. list-table:: Hiding and showing the Sidebar.

    * - .. figure:: /images/interface_window-system_regions_sidebar-hide.png